coyte/tanzu-demo-essentials/tap/secrets/README.md

-# TLS
+# Secrets

-This is where the tls for use with TAP are created.
+This is where the secrets for use with TAP are created.
 The ytt templating system is used to prevent editing multiple files and have credentials on github.
 A example-values.yaml is suplied for structure, copy the file and edit it to your liking.